Nanosyntax: Observable consequences

-This is further outlined in the Morphological Containment/Nesting portion of this Wikipedia article.
+This is further outlined below, in the section Morphological Containment/Nesting.

 As each is formed with sets within, it is possible for portions of the tense to be lexicalised by a separate noun.
 Therefore, there are several possibilities in syncretism patterns, namely AAAA, AAAB, AABB, ABBB, AABC, ABBC and ABCC.
 Some arrangements do not appear as possibilities because of the constraints laid on by the Elsewhere Principle.
 Notably, once there has been a switch to a separate lexicalisation, the lexicalisations from prior cannot return.
 In other words, there are no occurrences where once A turns to B or B to C, A or B reappears respectively.
 The Elsewhere Principle says that narrower lexicalisations win over broader lexicalisations, and once a narrower lexicalisation has been selected for, the broader lexicalisation will not reappear.

 Nanosyntax of specific categories

 Nanosyntactic analyses have been developed for specific lexical categories, including nouns and prepositions.

 Nouns

 Nanosyntax has been found to be a useful analysis for explaining properties of nouns, more specifically patterns in their affixes.
-Across languages, syntacticians have used principles of nanosyntax such as Spellout (or Phrasal Lexicalisation) and the Elsewhere Principle (see sections 2.2 and 2.3), and Cyclic Override (i.e. multiple spellout processes) to show that the structure of nouns are smaller than individual morphemes.
+Across languages, syntacticians have used principles of nanosyntax such as Spellout (or Phrasal Lexicalisation) and the Elsewhere Principle (described above), and Cyclic Override (i.e. multiple spellout processes) to show that the structure of nouns are smaller than individual morphemes.
 These structures are underlying in our syntax, and it is the structure which dictates the morphemes as opposed to morphemes dictating structure.
 Descriptive analyses like those below, where morphemes are broken down into smaller units and given their own sub-morphemic structure, are possible using a nanosyntactic approach where morphemes are able to lexicalize multiple syntactic tree terminals.